natestedman/Attributed/README.md

 The `Join` function can be used to combine attributed strings without applying any additional attributes.

 Any value that conforms to the `AttributedStringConvertible` protocol can be passed as an argument.
-Implementations for `NSAttributedString` and `String` are included.
+Implementations for `NSAttributedString` and `String` are included, so it shouldn't be necessary to implement this type.
 All attribute functions return a value of this protocol type.
+It can be unwrapped into a `NSAttributedString` with the `attributedString` property.

 ### Scoping
 Outer attributed values *do not* override inner values, so this code works as expected: